Information for Admitted Students

 ADDITIONAL RESOURCES FOR OUT-OF-STATE, INTERNATIONAL AND VETERAN STUDENTS

-Each year, the Kennesaw State University Office of Undergraduate Admissions invites out-of-state students that demonstrate academic achievement, community involvement, and leadership skills to apply for an Out-of-State Tuition Waiver.
+Each year, the Kennesaw State University Office of Undergraduate Admissions invites out-of-state students who demonstrate academic achievement, community involvement, and leadership skills to apply for an Out-of-State Waiver and Scholarship.
 For International Student out-of-state waivers, contact firstname.lastname@example.org for information.

 Recipients who receive a waiver qualify for in-state tuition, but are responsible for all applicable fees.
 A limited number of waivers are available, therefore qualified applicants will be awarded in the order that their application is received.

-Recipients for the initial or renewed Out-of-State Tuition Waiver must sign the “Intent to Enroll Form” for the Fall 2017 semester before the waiver is applied to your student account.
+Recipients for the initial or renewed Out-of-State Waiver and Scholarship must sign the “Intent to Enroll Form” for the Fall 2017 semester before the waiver is applied to your student account.

-Recipients of the Out-of-State Tuition Waiver must maintain satisfactory academic performance which will be reviewed each semester.
+Recipients of the Out-of-State Waiver and Scholarship must maintain satisfactory academic performance, which will be reviewed each semester.
 The wavier is valid up to eight semesters and will be renewed each semester for students who have maintained a 2.5 grade point average and have earned a minimum of 12 semester hours each academic term.

 First Time Freshmen